synamaxmusic/sinistar/README.md

   ![0023](https://github.com/synamaxmusic/sinistar/assets/11140222/da73cf47-451c-4fc3-a624-98b837eaba6c)
 * 11/06/2023 - Rewriting commences.
+* 10/07/2023 - After several days of playtesting and experiments, I completed my Difficult Mod which reduces the enemy populations to make the game easier.
 * May 2023 - Started looking over the original codebase for the first time.

 ## Overview